spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202106.0/merchant-category.md

 The *Merchant Category* feature allows grouping merchants by categories.

-To learn more about the feature and to find out how end users use it, see [Merchant Category](/docs/marketplace/user/features/{{ page.version }}/merchant-category/merchant-category.html) feature summary for business users.
+To learn more about the feature and to find out how end users use it, see [Merchant Category](/docs/marketplace/user/features/{{ page.version }}/merchant-category/merchant-category.html) feature overview for business users.

 ## Related Developer articles